-A club premises certificate issued under the Licensing Act 2003 allows a members club to supply alcohol, provide regulated entertainment or serve late night refreshment.
+A club premises certificate allows a members club to supply alcohol, provide regulated entertainment or serve late night refreshment.

 Licensing Act 2003

-Applications must be sent to the licensing authority for the area where the club is located.
-They must be in a specific format and be accompanied by the fee and, if applicable, a plan of the premises.
+Applications must be sent to the council on the specific form, be accompanied by the fee and a plan of the premises.

 Further information on applying for a club premises certificate can be found in the guidance notes on this page.

-If we receive representations objecting to the application a hearing must be held.
-The outcome of this hearing would be that: the licence can be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded, or the application is rejected.
+If we receive representations objecting to the application we will arrange a hearing.
+The outcome of this hearing would be that the licence can be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded, or the application can be refused.

-The licensing authority will serve a notice of its decision on the applicant, any person who has made relevant representations (i.e. representations that were not deemed frivolous or vexatious) and the chief of police.
+The licensing authority will give a notice of the decision to the applicant, anyone who has made a representation and the police.